Chirlane McCray: Personal life

 McCray published an essay in Essence in 1979 entitled "I Am a Lesbian".
 In that essay, McCray "frankly discussed her sexuality and expressed gratitude that she came to terms with her preference for women before marrying a man".
 McCray met Bill de Blasio in 1991, when they both worked at New York City Hall for then Mayor David Dinkins.
 At the time, de Blasio was an aide to a deputy mayor and McCray was a speechwriter.
 McCray and de Blasio were married in 1994 in Prospect Park, Brooklyn.
 Asked about her sexuality, McCray has stated that she hates "labels".
 In 2012, when asked about her 1979 essay, she commented: "In the 1970s, I identified as a lesbian and wrote about it.
 In 1991, I met the love of my life, married him."

 McCray and de Blasio have a daughter, Chiara, and a son, Dante.
 The family lived in Park Slope, Brooklyn, until their 2014 move into Gracie Mansion, the official residence of the Mayor of New York City.

+In July 2023, McCray and de Blasio announced their separation and that they will start dating other people, though the two would not be seeking a divorce.